-As of the date of this Proxy Statement, the management knows of no other matters which will be presented for consideration at the Annual Meeting.
-However, if any other business should come before the meeting, the persons named in the enclosed proxy (or their substitutes) will have discretionary authority to take such action as shall be in accordance with their best judgment.
+As of the date of this Proxy Statement, the management has not been notified of any stockholder proposals intended to be raised at the 1999 Annual Meeting outside of the Company's proxy solicitation process nor does management know of any other matters which will be presented for consideration at the Annual Meeting.
+However, if any other stockholder proposals or other business should come before the meeting, the persons named in the enclosed proxy (or their substitutes) will have discretionary authority to take such action as shall be in accordance with their best judgment.